 Please refer to Authorization Requirements for Storage and Use of Water in Dugouts, Guidance on Farm Water Storage, B.C.
 Agriculture Water Calculator, and B.C.
 Farm Water Dugouts, or contact the Dam Safety Program staff.

-• For water storage infrastructure with design specifications that are legally considered as dams according to the Dam Safety Regulation (DSR): engineering assessment, plan or other consultative services conducted by Qualified Professionals as required by the Dam Safety Program of the Ministry of Water, Land and Resource Stewardship (as described in Stream 3 Activity 3 to 6).
+• For water storage infrastructure with design specifications that are legally considered as dams according to the Dam Safety Regulation (DSR): engineering assessment, plan, or other consultative services conducted by Qualified Professionals as required by the Dam Safety Program of the Ministry of Water, Land, and Resource Stewardship (as described in Stream 3 Activity 3 to 6).
 The plan, as applicable, should include the items listed under eligible costs within this activity.

 Activity Overview

-Improvement, expansion or new construction of off-farm conversion of conveyance ditches to pipelines where savings of 30 to 50% can be achieved.
+Improvement, expansion, or new construction of off-farm conversion of conveyance ditches to pipelines, where savings of 30 to 50% can be achieved.

-• Water demand will increase with climate change but adding water storage to supplement demand is not always an option.
+Water demand will increase with climate change, but adding water storage to supplement demand is not always an option.
 In these cases, the best way to maintain or increase production in water-scarce areas is by using existing water supplies more efficiently to maximize diminishing water supplies and help protect crops from increasingly frequent weather extremes.
-New delivery systems could also be built to provide better access to water in areas with sufficient supply.
+New delivery systems could also be built to provide better access to water in areas with a sufficient supply.
 In these cases, anticipated warmer and longer growing seasons could lead to an increase in agricultural production with the funding of additional irrigation infrastructure.

-• Pipelines reduce conveyance losses and can also provide water to the farm under pressure, thus reducing pumping requirements.
+Pipelines reduce conveyance losses and can also provide water to the farm under pressure, thus reducing pumping requirements.

 Eligible Activities and Expenditures